mrange/T4JsonSerializer/README.md

 ## Conclusion

-The Json source generated code seems to bring faster and more memory efficient JSON serialization to C#.
+The JSON source generated code seems to bring faster and more memory efficient JSON serialization to C#.

-Since T4 and source generators are closely the source generator code be changed to match the T4 generated code used in this case.
+Since T4 and source generators are closely related the source generator code be changed to match the T4 generated code.
 There might be good reasons why you wouldn't as deserialization is a bit complex and needs some flexibility, flexibility I have ignored for the sake of performance.

 Using the source generator does increase the size of the assembly as expected but I was suprised about how much it was increased.